 Vermouth is wine that has been fortified with various roots and botanicals.
 If you're planning on making a lot of classic cocktails like Martinis, Manhattans and Negronis, you'll want to keep a bottle of each.

 Note that vermouth is not shelf-stable so you'll need to refrigerate it after opening.
 Sweet vermouth will keep refrigerated for about 90 days, but the flavor will gradually change over that time.
-Dry vermouth tends to go bad a little faster but will keep in the fridge for around 60 days.
+Dry vermouth tends to go bad a little faster but might keep in the fridge for around 60 days (if you're lucky).